-- Connect the probe pressure input hose to the instrument P- input. - Enter the external air temperature.

-- Before starting the pressure zeroing sequence pay attention to remove the gas probe from the stack.

-- Having carried out the pressure zeroing sequence, insert the probe in the chimney and measure the draft.
-The draft values to be stored in the memory must be acquired before storing the analysis data. - To attach the draft value to the readings of the current analysis, activate the "save" function ' o o - To print the paper print-out with the value of the draft, activate the function ' .

-It is possible to cancel an acquired draft from the memory; to overwrite a new one, activate the "save" function again - After saving the draft measurement, to carry out the combustion analysis, press the key '
+- Connect the probe pressure input hose to the instrument P- input. - Enter the external air temperature. - Before starting the pressure zeroing sequence pay attention to remove the gas probe from the stack. - Having carried out the pressure zeroing sequence, insert the probe in the chimney and measure the draft. - The draft values to be stored in the memory must be acquired before storing the analysis data - To attach the draft value to the readings of the current analysis, activate the "save" function ' To print the paper print-out with the value of the draft, activate the function ' - It is possible to cancel an acquired draft from the memory; to overwrite a new one, activate the "save" function again O - After saving the draft measurement, to carry out the combustion analysis, press the key

-KEY FUNCTION Activate the context keys shown on the display. ♠♥ Sets the value of the external temperature.
-ESC Returns to the previous screen. + (OK) Generates and shows on the display a QR code in order to download the data of the performed measure.
+KEY FUNCTION Activate the context keys shown on the display. ▲ Sets the value of the external temperature.
+ESC Returns to the previous screen.

-CC NTEXT K EY FUNCTION F1 F2 F3 The activation of one of these keys starts the Draft measurement.
-0 Carries out pressure zeroing. Ō Saves, in the memory selected in the "Memory Select" menu, the value of the draft measured.
+CONTEXT KEY FUNCTION F1 F2 F3 The activation of one of these keys starts the Draft measurement.
+0 Carries out pressure zeroing.
+O Saves, in the memory selected in the "Memory Select" menu, the value of the draft measured.
 Starts printing the paper print-out.
-SEE SECTION 13 .
+SEE SECTION 12 .

-14.3 Measurements→Smoke
+13.3 Measurements→Smoke